stargazer/django-no-user-auth/README.md

 are not real users on our database backend.
 For example, let's say we have a medical app used by doctors and patients.
 And then we need to provide certain access to Hospital administrators to get an overview of their doctors' and patients' activities.
-And let's assume that hospital administrators are not and cannot become system users.
+These hospital administrators are not and cannot become system users.

+The problem becomes complex since Django's authentication flow revolves around the concept of a user, and plenty of assumptions rely on the user being available.

 How would you approach authentication and authorization in that case?
 How would this non-system users access the app, and how would the app handle them?